 - Waiver is REQUIRED and must be signed by all participants in all ASA sanctioned program or event effective immediately-including tournaments and friendlies.
 All youth players must have a parent/guardian signature.
 REQUIRED WAIVER

 - No one is allowed to participate in training sessions or games if they show signs or symptoms of COVID-19 in the past 14 days and have known exposure to someone that has been ill in the last 14 days

 - If anyone shows signs and/or symptoms of COVID-19, they must leave the sporting activity immediately and go seek medical care and/or testing for COVID-19.

-- Masks are required for anyone that is not directly involved with athletic activity – coaches, injured players, etc.
+- RECOMMEND Masks are for anyone that is not directly involved with athletic activity – coaches, injured players, etc.

-- Social distancing between different households is required in parking lots
+- Social distancing between different households is recommended in parking lots

-- Required Sanitizer stations throughout the complex and restrooms
+- RECOMMEND Sanitizer stations throughout the complex and restrooms

 - Players should bring their own ball and sanitize before/after training

 - No handshakes, high fives, or physical contact

 - No shared water, drinks, or snacks – each player properly labels drinks and return to backpack